-- Dark, Dusty, or Distant Mission Destination: Tell us where your RPS-powered space mission will go and describe your mission goal(s).
-Keep in mind that your mission can either flyby, orbit, land, or rove.
-Refer to the BRAINSTORMING section below for examples of actual RPS-powered missions that NASA has flown. - Radioisotope Power Systems (RPS): Explain the importance and advantages of using RPS for this mission.
-How does this technology overcome the limitations of solar power in environments with limited light? - Your Power: NASA missions are also powered by people-from mission planning and development to designing, launching, and operating a spacecraft.
+- Dark, Dusty, or Distant Mission Destination: Tell us which moon your RPS-powered space mission will go and describe your mission goal(s).
+Keep in mind that your mission can either fly-by, orbit, land, or rove. - Radioisotope Power Systems (RPS): Explain the importance and advantages of using RPS for this mission.
+How does this technology overcome the challenges of these extreme environments and destinations? - Your Power: NASA missions are also powered by people-from mission planning and development to designing, launching, and operating a spacecraft.
 Tell us what you think your unique power is and how your special power will help you achieve mission success.
 Your power could be a skill, personality trait, or other personal strength that is uniquely you.

-In total, your submission is limited to 250 words.
+In total, your submission is limited to 275 words.
 You must also include a title, which will not be included in the word limit.